Ekansh-K/Memes_Vibe_Classifier/README.md

 # Memes Vibe Classifier

 Hello!
-This is my project — an attempt to tackle **[MMHS150K](https://gombru.github.io/2019/10/09/MMHS/)**, one of the largest multimodal hate-speech datasets (~150k tweet + image pairs).
+This is our project — an attempt to tackle **[MMHS150K](https://gombru.github.io/2019/10/09/MMHS/)**, one of the largest multimodal hate-speech datasets (~150k tweet + image pairs).

 The goal is simple to say and hard to get right: look at a meme (image + text), decide whether it is hateful, and if it is, figure out **what kind** of hate it is.

 Most papers on this dataset stop at a single binary head.
-I built a full **two-stage pipeline** so Stage 2 is not an afterthought — once something is flagged as hate, a second head predicts the fine-grained type(s).
+We built a full **two-stage pipeline** so Stage 2 is not an afterthought — once something is flagged as hate, a second head predicts the fine-grained type(s).

 ---